pkeir/pkeir.github.io/_drafts/nary-swap.md

 }
 ```

 A general version can use variadic templates and a C++17 fold expression.
-The operator provided to the fold must be a binary function.
+The operator provided to a fold must be a binary function.
 Each of `swap3`'s move assignments involves *two* of `swap3`'s function (template) arguments; so a fold *can* be considered.
 The combining operation of a C++17 fold expression must though be an *operator*.

 Of course there is no standard binary operator overload which will do anything like the move assignment we require.
-A simple class template container can be defined with a suitable binary operator; let's treat ourselves to `operator+`.
+A simple class template container can be defined with a suitable binary operator; let's treat ourselves to `operator+`:

 ```cpp
 template <typename T>